beshkenadze/bitnami-pgvector/README.md

 This project provides a Docker image that combines Bitnami's PostgreSQL with the pgvector extension for vector similarity search capabilities.

+**How it works:**

+1.  **Version Fetching:** A script (`get_vars.sh`) automatically fetches the latest compatible Debian-based Bitnami PostgreSQL image tag and the latest pgvector tag corresponding to the specified PostgreSQL major version (e.g., 16 or 17) from Docker Hub.
+2.  **Multi-Stage Build:** The Dockerfile uses a multi-stage build.
+It first pulls the official `pgvector/pgvector` image to extract the necessary extension files (`vector.so` and related SQL files).
+3.  **Combining:** It then copies these pgvector files into the official `bitnami/postgresql` image specified by the fetched tag.
+4.  **Multi-Architecture:** The build process (using GitHub Actions or `build.sh`) creates images for both `linux/amd64` and `linux/arm64` architectures.

+**Testing:**

+Images are automatically tested after successful builds using GitHub Actions (`.github/workflows/build.yml`).
+The workflow spins up a container using the newly built image and runs a suite of tests (`tests/pgtest.js` and `tests/vector_test.js`) against it to ensure basic PostgreSQL functionality and that the `vector` extension can be created and used.

 ## Quick Install

 For specific architectures: